xuru/pyvisdk/docs/source/do/host_diagnostic_partition.rst

     .. py:attribute:: diagnosticType

-        Indicates the type of the diagnostic partition.
+        Indicates the type of the diagnostic partition.See DiagnosticPartitionType

     .. py:attribute:: id